-a.
-Place the antenna over the holes drilled in the mounting surface and make sure the forward arrow inside the baseplate points toward the bow and is parallel to the vessel's centerline (see Figure 23).
-The antenna's baseplate should rest squarely atop the foam seal.
+- a.
+Place the antenna baseplate over the holes drilled in the mounting surface. - b.
+Make sure the forward arrow in the baseplate points toward the bow and is parallel to the vessel's centerline (see Figure 20). - c.
+Make sure the four holes in the baseplate line up with the four holes in the mounting surface.